aleung30/UniPalProject/README.md

 - As a user, I want to receive recommendations for relaxation methods based on my mood
 - As a user, I want to be able to add an accomplishment to the Accomplishment Collection
 - As a user, I want to be able to view all of my accomplishments in the Accomplishment Collection
+- As a user, I want to be given the option to save my UniPalBoard to file
+- As a user, I want to be given the option to load my UniPalBoard from file